 S059 had a severe mitochondrial phenotype, where deafness was most notable, The latter is consistent with reported cases harbouring TRIOBP mutations58, 59, however the former has not yet been associated with mutations in this gene.
 The underlying genetic cause for this patient’s mitochondrial phenotype is still unclear.
 This variant, c.3232C>T, have not been associated with a clinical phenotype and therefor lacks substantial supporting pathogenicity evidence.
 Consequently, we classify this variant as a variant of uncertain significance.

 To conclude, in this unique and predominantly African cohort, by firstly looking at nuclear and mitochondrial genes known to be involved in MD - which is in line with current diagnostic practices - only a relatively small number of pathogenic or likely pathogenic variants could be identified, which is clearly a poor diagnostic outcome.
 Initial indications from limited WES data are much more promising as nine likely pathogenic variants were identified in six cases using WES compared to five variants identified in three cases using panel NGS and mtDNA sequencing.

-A moderate to strong genotype-phenotype correlation was identified in only three cases.
-For the remaining four cases, a non-specific correlation was observed.
-Even when a population-specific variant was identified, for example variants detected in RYR1 genes, the correlations did not entirely match with reported cases.
+Considering all the cases in this study, in only five cases (S057, S085, S032, S033 and S011) a strong genotype-phenotype correlation could be established and a moderately strong correlation in two cases (S002, S117). .
+For the remaining twocases S014 and S059, a non-specific correlation was observed.
 Observations like these serve as a strong motivation that a “genetics first/only” approach without supporting clinical and biochemical investigation is not suitable in such understudied, ethnically diverse populations.
 Furthermore, when following a genetic approach, we concur that panel sequencing could be an efficient approach in populations where the genotype-phenotype correlations are well-established for specific monogenic diseases.
-For heterogeneous diseases such as MD, even in such populations, WES/WGS compares significantly better compared to a targeted gene-panel approach4, 5, 60, 61 (verskeie refs!).
+For heterogeneous diseases such as MD, even in such populations, WES/WGS compares significantly better compared to a targeted gene-panel approach4, 5, 60, 61 .
 Our results are thus in line with proposals that WES should be considered as the primary option for genetic investigations in heterogeneous inherited diseases such as MD and, in fact, may be particularly ideal in understudied, ethnically diverse populations where there is evidence of inconsistencies with documented MD phenotypes.
 However, in such populations the value of extensive clinical and biochemical (structural and functional) investigations to support molecular genetic data outcomes, should not be neglected and at this time are, in fact, more crucial than in well studied populations.

 Acknowledgments